Onchain: A dissonant symphony

 Nevertheless, degens quickly started calling this Ethereum 3.0.
 It isn't.
 It's just one proposal by one man, including only items already in the roadmap.
 Accelerating at best.

 Takeaway: The talk was overhyped; it's just already scheduled updates batched together.
-If you want to watch one Devcon talk with a better idea for Ethereum's L2 future,
+If you want to watch one Devcon talk with a better idea for Ethereum's L2 future, make it this one.

 Story Two